The UHM-MURP degree program is fully accredited by the Planning Accreditation Board. This professional program is designed to:

 - If a native English-speaking applicant, an official report of the GRE or GRE Revised General Test aptitude test scores, not more than five years old (ETS code: 4867).

 - If a non-native English-speaking applicant, an official report of the TOEFL or IELTS score, not more than two years old.

 Graduate Student Services

 Submit the following to the Department of Urban and Regional Planning:

 - Completed Statement of Objectives

 - Two letters of recommendation emailed or uploaded directly from persons well-acquainted with the applicant’s academic work and/or professional experience.

-Graduate Application Supplemental Documents Upload Website OR email@example.com
+Graduate Application Supplemental Documents Upload Website OR send them to firstname.lastname@example.org

 The deadline for receipt of application materials is February 1 for admission the following fall semester and September 1 for admission the following spring semester.
 These two dates are the primary deadlines for consideration of admission.
 If spots are available after the February and September admissions rounds, the admissions committee will review qualified applicants on a monthly basis.

 Official notification of admission or denial is issued by the Graduate Division, not by the Department.